-If the Project Partner does not present any expenditure for control in a given (maximum eight months) reporting period, they will be obliged to submit a progress report with a narrative information on the progress made in the reporting period to their relevant Controller.
-If the partner spends the funds from the pre-financing payment earlier than the other partners, they can either wait until the next reporting period agreed between the partners and carry out further activities in the project from their own resources, or, in agreement with the Lead Partner, set an earlier deadline for submitting the payment claim for interim payment.
+If the Project Partner does not present any expenditure for control in a given (maximum six months) reporting period, they will be obliged to submit a progress report with a narrative information on the progress made in the reporting period to their relevant Controller.
+If the partner spends the funds from the advance earlier than the other partners, they can either wait until the next reporting period agreed between the partners and carry out further activities in the project from their own resources, or, in agreement with the other Project Partners, set an earlier deadline for submitting the payment claim for interim payment.